ewanzhang-google/multicloud-data-agent/README.md

 1. Update the `.env` file with the `AGENT_ENGINE_RESOURCE_NAME` which obtained from the previous step.

-2. Run the purchasing concierge agent with the adk web dev UI
+2. Run the Gradio app

 ```bash
 uv sync --frozen